 Not all parishes operate with a parish council.
-Some smaller parishes across the County operate parish meetings only, or may work with neighbouring parishes being grouped to provide a joint or common parish council.
+Some smaller work with neighbouring parishes being grouped to provide a joint or common parish council.

 York and North Yorkshire: public service delivery partners

 Current local authorities work in partnership with a number of local and regional bodies.
 Maintaining and improving the effectiveness of these partnerships will be vital to the success of local government reorganisation in North Yorkshire.